OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 * `RAPL (Running Average Power Limit) driver <https://lwn.net/Articles/545745/>`_.
 * `Running Average Power Limit – RAPL <https://01.org/blogs/2014/running-average-power-limit-%E2%80%93-rapl>`_.

+**Notice:** Please beware that the power monitoring may or may not cover entire compute node cabinets and other infrastructure!
+For example, the RAPL_ method described below monitors CPUs and RAM only, and does not cover other power usage within the node such as GPUs, motherboard, fans, power supplies, PCIe network and storage adapters.

 With Slurm_ several *AcctGatherEnergyType* types are defined in the slurm.conf_ manual page.
 RAPL_ data gathering can be enabled in Slurm_ by::